ssec/polar2grid/doc/source/verification/viirs_verification.rst

 is using the example configuration file (${POLAR2GRID_HOME}/grid_configs/grid_example.yaml) and the lambert conformal conic (lcc) “miami” grid definition entry located within it.
-It will first create 6 VIIRS Corrected REFLectance (CREFL) I-Band and 6 CREFL M-Band HDF4 files, and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
+It one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
+The creation of the true and false color images includes the Atmospheric Scattering Correction of Rayleigh Scattering of Rayleigh Atmospheric Scattering
 We are using a fornav "d" flag of "1" to inform the elliptical weight averaging (EWA) technique how to weight the effect of the input pixel to an output pixel based upon its location in the scan line and